 If ABC withdraws ₹1 crore in cash, will TDS under Section 194N be applied?

 No, TDS will not be deducted since the total amount withdrawn is exactly ₹1 crore.
-However, if ABC has not filed ITR in the past three years, TDS at 2% will be deducted.
+However, if ABC has not filed Income Tax Return for the last three financial years, TDS at 2% will be deducted on amount exceeding ₹20 lakhs.

 Yes, TDS will be deducted because the total cash withdrawn is ₹1.03 crore, which exceeds ₹1 crore.
 TDS will be deducted at 2% on the excess amount of ₹3 lakh (i.e., ₹1.03 crore – ₹1 crore).